chenkennt/docascode/metadata_spec.md

 There is no special rules that which characters are valid in identifier, except for whitespaces.
 Whitespaces are allowed in identifiers, but they **MUST** be normalized before comparing equality:
-1. If whitespaces is connecting two "word" characters, replace them with a single space (word character is defined by regex `[A-Za-z0-9_]`).
+1. If whitespaces are connecting two "word" characters, replace them with a single space (word character is defined by regex `[A-Za-z0-9_]`).
 2. Otherwise remove the whitespaces.

 For example, the following IDs are the same: